thomas2008123/OSChecklist/README.md

 <img width="579" height="397" alt="image" src="https://github.com/user-attachments/assets/54756679-4fe3-4af2-9cc3-31186d62f73c" />
 <img width="524" height="537" alt="image" src="https://github.com/user-attachments/assets/7a155833-aaca-4c05-9d37-dd6952157d27" />

+Normal Data

+Every day, sensible input the system is designed to accept.

+Erroneous Data

+Wrong type, impossible, or far outside the valid range.

+Extreme Data

+Values at the maximum or minimum allowed by the system.

 Activity A(i) asks you to research and prepare for creating a proposal